apeskinian/p5_treasures_untold/README.md

     | :---: |
     | ![Example Reply Email](documentation/features/dashboard/message_admin/message_reply_email.png "Example reply email") |

-    To delete a message the red bin icon can be tapped/clicked.
+    To delete a message the red delete button can be clicked.
 A prompt asking the user to confirm will be displayed.
-The can then either tap/click on 'Delete' to confirm or return to the dashboard with the 'Cancel' or model close button.
+The can then either click on 'Delete' to confirm or return to the dashboard with the 'Cancel' or model close button.

     | Mobile Message Delete | Desktop Message Delete |
     | :---: | :---: |